cspotcode/npm-pwsh/README.md

 # get-powershell (beta)

+*Note: currently missing Mac support because I don't have a Mac to test on.*

 Installs powershell into an internal cache and exposes it to your npm scripts.

 Alternatively, install it globally for a super-simple powershell installation.